-1) At SARCs a stepped process in WS3 will be used with an initial flagging of the project by a support worker when a service user first presents, and a follow-up discussion (30 mins per service user) by trusted support worker to explain the project/request consent within 21 days.
-The project team will then follow-up as per service user preferences to collect baseline data.

-2) The SARC worker will emphasise the voluntary and confidential nature of the research and the option to withdraw at any time; that decisions about participation will not affect care received, that the project is for research and not treatment and confidentiality would only be breached if there was indication of harm to self or others.

-3) We will speak to every potential participant and 'safe' contact information provided by the participant will be used in communication about the project or if there are safeguarding issues we need to follow up.

-4) At the end of the project people will be asked for their consent to be followed up at in the future and to potentially enable access to routine data about them and use of linkage (e.g. GP or HES data).

-5) Project materials sent to people's homes will not reference the true nature of the project (e.g. "A study about your health").
+- 1) At SARCs a stepped process in WS3 will be used with an initial flagging of the project by a support worker when a service user first presents, and a follow-up discussion by trusted support worker to explain the project/request consent.
+The project team will then follow-up as per service user preferences to collect full consent and baseline data. - 2) The SARC worker will emphasise the voluntary and confidential nature of the research and the option to withdraw at any time; that decisions about participation will not affect care received, that the project is for research and not treatment and confidentiality would only be breached if there was indication of significant harm to self or a vulnerable adult or child. - 3) We will speak to every potential participant and 'safe' contact information provided by the participant will be used in communication about the project or if there are safeguarding issues we need to follow up. - 4) At the end of the project people will be asked for their consent to be followed up at in the future and to potentially enable access to routine data about them and use of linkage (e.g. GP or HES data). - 5) Project materials sent to people's homes will not reference the true nature of the project (e.g. "A study about your health").
 For those opting for online data collection, we will provide a username and password for accessing the site.
 Information will be provided regarding the safe (private) use of computers and the Internet.
 As necessary, the RA will help participants brainstorm a safe location to assess a computer or tablet.
-The website will be equipped with a 'quick escape' bar.

-6) There will be a structured debriefing at the end of data collection session (by phone or online) to remind participants that he/she might experience a stress reaction after the session, that this is a normal response and we will provide options for managing it.
+The website will be equipped with a 'quick escape' bar. - There will be a structured debriefing at the end of data collection session (by phone/Skype/in person/online) to remind participants that he/she might experience a stress reaction after the session, that this is a normal response and we will provide options for managing it.
 Interactions between the research process and the person's support/recovery journeys will be minimised to maintain the 'naturalistic' element of the research.
 However, our previous experience shows that being in a research study may be beneficial to service users [100].
 Part of this is due to all participants at all stages being made aware of the options for getting support.
-We will have links for SARCs, CRASAC, RSVP and SiT and a range of other local and national services tailored to the site of recruitment.

-7) We will develop very clear procedures around the involvement of children aged 13-15 years in WS3 and seek wide input on this prior to rolling out through SARC workers.
+We will have links for SARCs, CRASAC, RSVP and SiT and a range of other local and national services tailored to the site of recruitment. - 7) We will develop very clear procedures around the involvement of children aged 13-17 years in WS3 and seek wide input on this prior to rolling out through SARC workers.
 We will ensure familiar support staff take consent and also are available during all data collection points (until the young person is 16 and then they may opt not to have the support worker present).
-SARC staff will be encouraged to use highly selective approaches to identifying just 2 participants per site, and consent from guardians will be sought.
-Our qualitative interviews with young participants will only include those that have turned 16 years and they will have option of being interviewed by PPI staff member with lived experience of sexual trauma.
+SARC staff will be encouraged to use highly selective approaches to identifying 20 participants per site, and consent from parents/guardians will be sought after the individual themselves has consented.
+Our qualitative interviews with young participants will only include those that have turned 16 years and they will have option of being interviewed by a peer researcher, that is, a trained researcher with lived experience of sexual trauma.